joshua-ong/AmbulanceDeployment/README.md

 ```
 ### Outputs

-* create_regions: it uses census tract data to obtain travis county coordinates and then outputs travis county into a grid.
+* create_regions: it uses census tract data to obtain Travis county coordinates and then outputs Travis county into a grid.
 We query from open street map to find the distance between any two grid points.
 This grid info is saved into a .json that goes into the Austin data preprocessing.

 <a name="Linear"/>